 ICAX welcomes the Clean Heat Grant as a proposed replacement for the Domestic RHI.
 A grant is a better way to support owners who face up-front costs on moving to clean heating systems – and a single payment is administratively simpler (and much cheaper) than 28 payments spread over seven years.

 However, the low level of grant proposed of only £4,000 is too low to encourage homeowners to move to clean heating.
 The Government needs to acknowledge that a homeowner who considers a clean heating mechanism is facing a private cost to provide a public benefit.

 £4,000 will only amount to a small contribution towards a £16,000 investment in a ground source heat pump system.
-The Government should be encouraging investment in ground source systems because they are inherently more efficient and because a key part of the investment is in a ground array that will last for over 100 years.
+The government should be encouraging investment in enduring infrastructure like ground source systems because they are inherently more efficient and because a key part of the investment is in a ground array that will last for over 100 years.
 The national interest is to encourage investment in long term solutions.
 Investment in ground source will create green jobs in the UK, but investment in air source will encourage spending on air source heat pumps which are largely imported.

 The Climate Change Committee has recommended that, "The 29 million existing homes across the UK must be made low-carbon, low-energy and resilient to a changing climate.
 This is a UK infrastructure priority and should be supported by HM Treasury.
 Homes should use low-carbon sources of heating such as heat pumps and heat networks".